denyzhirkov/public/help/overview/project.md

 ## Filtering

-The following fields could be used to filter projects with [smart search](smart-search.md):
+To filter projects with [smart search](smart-search.md) use  the following fields:

 | Field        | Description                                 |
 |--------------|---------------------------------------------|